Announcements

 The Discovery of Wands

-Ancient wands made of lead and wood
+An ancient wand made out of lead and wood

 The Wand-Lighting and Wand-Extinguishing Charms

 Its uses far exceed simply lighting the tip of your wand.
-It can provide an easy and endless source of amusement for young witches and wizards who usually enjoy watching the color change.
+It can provide an easy and endless source of amusement for young witches and wizards who usually enjoy watching the colour change.
 In the Ministry of Magic, it makes for a safe and easy method for casting a vote.
 It can even be used to repel incorporeal threats such as the Gytrash (a vicious spectral hound) and other malevolent spirits.

 Now!
 Onto the casting!